How to Handle First Dates Without Getting Ahead of Yourself

 What you can’t do is attach your self-worth to whether or not they respond.

-“Don’t tie your entire self-worth to someone else’s approval or acceptance of you,” I said.
+“Don’t tie your entire self-worth to someone else’s approval or acceptance of you."

 That’s not just about texting.
-It’s about how you view yourself.
+It’s about how you see yourself.
 Reaching out shows interest, not weakness.
 Confidence isn’t waiting for someone to validate you.
-It’s acting from a place of calm, not fear.
+It’s acting from a grounded place, which is the same core idea behind Ruin the Friendship and why taking the first step builds confidence instead of destroying it.

 This was me for years.
 I’d meet someone, feel a spark, and immediately start building a story in my head.